hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// Format of inputs is specific for payment method.
 Usually it should reference payment transaction
 /// with at least one output that corresponds to payment address that user owns.
 ///
+/// Note this endpoint is EXPERIMENTAL.
+Function signature and behaviour may change
+/// in the future releases.
+///
 /// #Params
+/// command_handle: Command handle to map callback to caller context.
 /// wallet_handle: wallet handle
 /// submitter_did : DID of request sender
 /// req_json: initial transaction request as json
-/// inputs_json: The list of UTXO inputs as json array:
+/// inputs_json: The list of payment sources as json array:
-///   ["input1", ...]
+///   ["source1", ...]
-///   Notes:
 ///     - each input should reference paymentAddress
 ///     - this param will be used to determine payment_method
-/// outputs_json: The list of UTXO outputs as json array:
+/// outputs_json: The list of outputs as json array:
 ///   [{
-///     paymentAddress: <str>, // payment address used as output
+///     recipient: <str>, // payment address of recipient
-///     amount: <int>, // amount of tokens to transfer to this payment address
+///     amount: <int>, // amount
 ///     extra: <str>, // optional data
 ///   }]
 ///
 /// #Returns
 /// req_with_fees_json - modified Indy request with added fees info
-/// payment_method
+/// payment_method - used payment method
 pub extern fn indy_add_request_fees(command_handle: i32,
                                     wallet_handle: i32,
                                     submitter_did: *const c_char,